simcesplatform/simcesplatform.github.io/markdown/core_run.md

 - To test the platform installation, see the page [Running first test simulation](core_run-first.md)
 - To test the platform with the Energy Community demo scenario, see the page [Running EC scenario demo simulation](energy_run-ec-demo.md)
+- Additionally, to test the platform with an additional demo scenario, see the page [Running the EV Charging demo scenario simulation](energy_run-ev-charging-demo.md)

 ## Configuring platform settings